I am reqularly asked,

 If you would like to work with me.

-Coaches are really great people, and I love helping new coaches succeed.
+Generally Coaches are lovely people, and I love helping new coaches succeed.
 And even though it is the lowest paying work I do, there is always 20% of my practice reserved just to work with coaches.

 My ideal coach client would typically: